 But even the best-known autism organizations have limited resources.
 They can only do so much to spread the word about ASD.
 The best assets in the fight to understand and treat ASD aren’t deep-pocketed donors or brilliant scientists.
 They’re regular, everyday people like you—people who deal with autism every day, or know someone who does, or simply want to do more to help those directly affected by ASD.

 Ready to do your part for those with autism spectrum disorders?
 You can start by understanding the symptoms—how to recognize them, how they progress and what can be done to mitigate them.

 - Difficulty With Nonverbal Communication

-One of the earliest signs of autism is general difficulty with nonverbal communication.
+According to a neurosurgeon, one of the earliest signs of autism is general difficulty with nonverbal communication.
 Children with ASD may maintain awkward or socially inappropriate body postures—hunched, splayed, contorted—or engage in jerky and spontaneous movements that are difficult to interpret using standard body language cues or protocols.
 Children with ASD may also display unusual facial expressions or tics with little apparent relevance to the situation at hand.
 These expressions may change rapidly and without warning, or remain fixed for long periods.

 - Speech Delays or Difficulties

 Younger children with ASD often experience speech development delays.
 In some cases, children may remain almost entirely nonverbal well into their toddler years.
 In less pronounced cases, new words and phrases may come more slowly, or verbal communication may occur less frequently and with greater effort than in non-ASD children.
 According to WebMD, nearly half of children with autism never speak.

 Children that do speak may only do so reluctantly.
 They may rarely or never initiate conversation.
 They may give short, neutral answers to direct questions, and rarely or never volunteer information without direct prompting.
 And they may trail off or become uncommunicative in the midst of conversation without prelude.